 Join us on Homecoming Sunday, October 11, 2020, from 1:00 p.m.
 CT – 3:30 p.m.
 CT via Zoom.

-Limited to the first 40 people who signed up, this book discussion is CLOSED.
-The Zoom link will be emailed to participants a few days before the event.
+Limited to the first 40 people who signed up, REGISTER HERE.
+The Zoom link will be emailed tomorrow morning.

 Please plan on reading the book prior to the event available in various formats.
 There will be a time for group discussion.
 As a bonus, or if you don't complete the reading, there is a YouTube talk on White Fragility by Robin DiAngelo (1:23).
 Check it out!